albbalbbbalb/Circuit-Optimization/README.md

 ## Dependencies

 Make sure that the Python packages `mip`, `numpy`, `itertools` and `os` are installed.
-We suggest to install the [SCIP](https://scipopt.org/) suite of MILP optimization tools and leave the binary either in the current working directory.
+We suggest to install the [SCIP](https://scipopt.org/) suite of MILP optimization tools and leave the binary in the current working directory.
 The `mip` package includes its own solver however it did not seem beefy enough for these purposes.

 ## How to use this package?